How To Run & Send Email Marketing Campaigns

 So without more BS, let's dive in.

-Growing your List is Part of the Game
+2) Growing Your List is Part of the Game

 After talking about all these rules, you might be thinking that you should just give up, it's too much pressure for a person to bear.
 Easy, easy… take a big breath, inhale… exhale.
 Good!